Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Methods

 \section{Methods}

-UNITS builds on a common principle underlying SSL: constructing both input and supervisory signals directly from the acquired data.
-UNITS provides a general framework for self-supervised MRI reconstruction, which is agnostic to acquisition sequences, sampling patterns, and network architectures, aiming to unify learning strategies at a conceptual level.
+UNITS provides a general framework for splitting-based self-supervised MRI reconstruction, which is agnostic to acquisition sequences, sampling patterns, and network architectures, aiming to unify learning strategies at a conceptual level.
 The overall workflow is illustrated in Fig.~\ref{fig:Framework}.